zulip/zulip/docs/documentation/api.md

    make sure that copy-pasting the code in your examples works, and post an example of the output in the pull request.

+1. Document the new API in `templates/zerver/api/changelog.md` and bump the `API_FEATURE_LEVEL` in `version.py`.
+Also, make sure to add a `**Changes**` entry in the description of the new API/event in `zerver/openapi/zulip.yaml`, which mentions the API feature level at which they were added.

 [javascript-examples]: https://github.com/zulip/zulip-js/tree/master/examples

 ## Why a custom system?